-This is an interview about Redefining success in Busines with Bart Houlahan.
+This is an interview about Redefining Success in Busines with Bart Houlahan.
 The interview is conducted by serial entrepreneur Jonathan Løw.
-We thank Jonathan Løw for kindly sharing this interview from the GuruBook; a book full of interesting articles and interviews with gurus from around the globe.
+We thank Jonathan Løw for kindly sharing this interview from the GuruBook.

 Bart Houlahan (United States) is the co-founder of the B Corp movement and a social, serial entrepreneur.
 Prior to B Lab, Houlahan was president of AND 1, a $250 million footwear company.
 He is a Henry Crown fellow of the Aspen Institute and a recipient of both the 2014 Skoll Award for Social Entrepreneurship and the 2015 John P. McNulty Prize.

 You might have heard about the B Corp movement.
 If not, that’s going to change soon.
 Currently, entrepreneur Bart Houlahan and his team are expanding across the globe with their message that we need to redefine success in business.

 Bart, along with his partners Jay Coen Gilbert and Andrew Kassoy, co-founded B Lab.
 The organization behind the B Corp movement has certified more than 2000 leading sustainable businesses as certified B Corporations, and the B Lab impact management tools have been used by more than 60,000 companies across the globe.

 I sat down and talked to Bart about his work with the movement and how we might be at a tipping point in the evolution of capitalism.

 Jonathan Løw: I’ve read that you see a big change in business culture and business purpose going on right now—on a number of different levels.
 Can you please explain more about these different levels?

 Bart Houlahan: I think we’re moving out of an economic model with an exclusive focus on shareholders to one that is more focused on stakeholders.